aneesh-sayal/booknotes/system-design/system-design-interview/chapter02/README.md

  * HTTP request is routed to server 1 or server 2
  * web server reads user data from a slave database instance or routes data modifications to the master instance.

-Sharding : Method of distributing data across multiple machines
+Sharding : Method of distributing data across multiple machines ( LAST SECTION )

 Patritioning : Splitting a subset of data within the same instance.